swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }

 // ...or:
-for i in 0 ..< view.count {
+for i in 0..<view.count {
   doSomething(view[i])
 }
 ```

-##### Collection-like protocols for non-copyable and non-escapable types
+#### Collection-like protocols for non-copyable and non-escapable types

-Non-copyable and non-escapable containers would benefit from a `Collection`-like protocol family to represent a set basic, common operations.
-This may be `Collection` if we find a way to make it work; it may be something else.
+Non-copyable and non-escapable containers would benefit from a `Collection`-like protocol family to represent a set of basic, common operations.

-Alongside this work, it may make sense to add a `Span` alternative to `withContiguousStorageIfAvailable()`, `RawSpan` alternative to `withUnsafeBytes`, etc., and seek to deprecate any closure-based API around unsafe pointers.
+Alongside this work, it may make sense to add a `Span` alternative to `withContiguousStorageIfAvailable()`, `RawSpan` alternative to `withUnsafeBytes`, etc., and seek to deprecate most remaining closure-based API around unsafe pointers.

-##### Sharing piecewise-contiguous memory
+#### Sharing piecewise-contiguous memory

 Some types store their internal representation in a piecewise-contiguous manner, such as trees and ropes.
 Some operations naturally return information in a piecewise-contiguous manner, such as network operations.
 These could supply results by iterating through a list of contiguous chunks of memory.

-##### Safe mutations of memory with `MutableSpan<T>`
+#### Safe mutations of memory with `MutableSpan<T>`

 Some data structures can delegate mutations of their owned memory.
 In the standard library we have `withMutableBufferPointer()`, for example.